adamwenneman/fx/README.md

 # fx

-Focused on CADUSD rate and fluctuations, mostly a learning-focused personal project.
+A project focused on tracking the CADUSD exchange rate.
+This is mostly a learning-focused personal project.